Benson-Gikonyo/requirement-analysis/README.md

 ##What is Requirement Analysis?
 requirement analysis is the crucial foundational process of identifying, documenting, validating, and refining the needs and expectations of stakeholders to create a clear blueprint for a new or altered software system.
 It involves understanding what a system must do (functional requirements) and the constraints it must operate within (non-functional requirements), ensuring the final product aligns with business goals and user expectations.
 This phase prevents misunderstandings, costly rework, and ensures project success by establishing a well-defined set of requirements before development begins.

-Key Aspects of Requirement Analysis

-    Stakeholder Identification:
-    Pinpointing key stakeholders (clients, end-users, and others) who have an interest in the project and gathering their input.

-Requirement Gathering:
-Using techniques like interviews, surveys, use cases, and prototypes to collect information from stakeholders.
-Requirement Categorization:
-Sorting requirements into functional (what the system does) and non-functional (constraints like performance, security) categories to avoid confusion.
-Analysis and Refinement:
-Examining the gathered information to uncover inconsistencies, ambiguities, and gaps, and then refining them into a clear and manageable set of requirements.
-Requirement Documentation:
-Formalizing the refined requirements into a Software Requirements Specification (SRS) document, which serves as the basis for the entire development process.
-Requirement Validation:
-Verifying that the documented requirements are accurate, feasible, consistent, and truly represent the stakeholders' intentions.

 ##Why is Requirement Analysis Important?